Tags: Butter Pecan, Candy, Chocolate, Christmas, corn flakes, feuilletine, white chocolate

 “My heart is racing.”
 He whispered as he moved in closer.

 OMG, his heart was racing for me?
 Goofy me?
 Goofy me, the girl who sometimes bites her toenails when alone?
-The former chubster who used to devour whole bags of doritos while devouring book after book on weekend nights?
+The former chubster who used to devour half a king-sized bag Doritos while devouring book after book on Saturday nights?

 There’s a lady who’s sure, all that glit-ters is gold

-Oh my gahh, those blue eyes, those sexy lips, and he smells so good
+Oh my gahhd, those blue eyes, those sexy lips, and he smells so good

 and she’s buyyying the staaaiiirway to heeeaaven